IEK-5/aiana/README.md

 3693 total

-(to get this code lines count, push to git and then put following command in bash console: git ls-files --exclude-standard -- ':!:**/*.[pjs][npv]g' ':!:**/*.txt' ':!:**/*.csv' ':!:**/*.pyc' ':!:__pycache__' ':!:.gitignore' | xargs wc -l
+(to get this code lines count: push to git (no spaces in folder names) and then put following command in bash console: git ls-files --exclude-standard -- ':!:**/*.[pjs][npv]g' ':!:**/*.txt' ':!:**/*.csv' ':!:**/*.pyc' ':!:__pycache__' ':!:.gitignore' | xargs wc -l
 )